-- · Check status of moisture indicator: - GREEN Normal Operation - Light Red Small amount of moisture in the system.
-This can usually be removed by the filter drier & does not necessarily indicate a serious problem.
-The indicator should be monitored over the next few days & corrective action taken as required. - Bright Yellow Large amounts of moisture in the system.
-Can be indicative of a serious problem.
-Do not rely on the filter drier under these circumstances & do not run the refrigeration equipment until the problem is resolved. - Ensure that the system recirculation pump has proper flow.
+- 1. Measure the temperature and pressure 6 inches from the compressor suction valve. - 2.
+Convert the temperature using a P-T chart. - 3.
+Subtract this conversion from the measured temperature. - 4.
+The resulting number is the superheat at the compressor. - 6.
+Ensure that the system recirculation pump has proper flow.
 All systems require a system circulation pump to move the chilled fluid between the chiller & whatever machinery, process etc. is being cooled.
 Care must be taken to ensure that fluid flow rates are in line with the requirements of the system being cooled.
 Flow meters and/or regulators may be required. - Flow rates can be adjusted using ball valves on the discharge side of the pump.
 Never adjust flow from the intake side of a pump.
 Always remember that if the machinery, process etc. is not being properly cooled, the problem is normally flow rates that are either too high or too low. - Do NOT attempt to solve the problem by simply lowering the thermostat setting.
-This is normally not a solution & may damage the system. - Chillers using integral recirculation tanks: The ball valve installed on the discharge side of the tank recirculation pump is factory-set to maintain an approximate 5°F TD across the evaporator.
+This is normally not a solution & will lock out the unit and, in some cases, may damage the system. - 7.
+Chillers using integral recirculation tanks: The ball valve installed on the discharge side of the tank recirculation pump is factory-set to maintain an approximate 5°F TD across the evaporator.
 The handle is then removed & wrapped to the valve with zip ties.
-Under most circumstances, no readjustment is necessary. - Systems using a chilled fluid recirculation tank: It may be necessary to leave the system pump off until the fluid inside the tank reaches the desired temperature.
+Under most circumstances, no readjustment is necessary. - 8.
+Systems using an external chilled fluid recirculation tank: It may be necessary to leave the system pump off and isolate the chiller from the process until the fluid inside the tank reached the desired temperature.